GAndersenCode/TicketBot-v1.0/README.md

 # Getting started with TicketBot v1.0 - code

-This code requires you to install two npm packages; discord.js and dotenv Just copy the code (clone the repo) and add a .env file to the root.
+This code requires you to install three npm packages; discord.js, dotenv and mongoose.
+Just copy the code (clone the repo) and add a .env file to the root.
 There should be two variables to start with:

 token=YOUR_BOTS_TOKEN\